pnp/sp-dev-fx-webparts/samples/react-recaptcha/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-* Using react framework in SPFx webpart
+* Using react framework in SPFx web part
-* Using [PnP Placeholder control](https://sharepoint.github.io/sp-dev-fx-controls-react/controls/Placeholder/) to configure webpart.
+* Using [PnP Placeholder control](https://sharepoint.github.io/sp-dev-fx-controls-react/controls/Placeholder/) to configure web part.
-* Using [react-google-recaptcha](https://github.com/dozoisch/react-google-recaptcha) npm package in SPFx webpart
+* Using [react-google-recaptcha](https://github.com/dozoisch/react-google-recaptcha) npm package in SPFx web part
 * Validate if captcha is resolved before submitting data.